 –Zora Neale Hurston

-Our team believes research is the key to successful outcomes.
-Being equipped with the knowledge of what’s come before, what’s happening now, and what is most likely to happen in the future is vital.
-This is why our projects both begin and end with research, which informs each project thereafter.
+Our team believes research is key to successful outcomes.
+Being equipped with the knowledge of what’s come before, what’s happening now, and what’s most likely to happen in the future is vital.
+This is why our projects both begin and end with research, and inform each project thereafter.

-Our exhaustive research process includes seeking out all prior documentation, reading, interviewing end-users, engaging with community members, and traveling to experience and document spaces in person.
+This research process includes seeking out prior documentation, interviewing end-users, engaging with community members, and traveling to experience and document spaces in person.
 And, to ensure our findings are not buried in private archives, we disseminate our findings — through client discussions, white papers, blog posts, media placements, speaking engagements, and more.

-Research following project completion includes post-occupancy evaluations, the capturing and interpretation of facility performance data, interviews with end-users, and actionizing of lessons learned along the way.
+Research following project completion includes post-occupancy evaluations, capturing and interpretation of facility performance data, and actioning lessons learned along the way.